microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/identityproviderbase-get.md

 Retrieve the properties and relationships of a [socialIdentityProvider](../resources/socialidentityprovider.md) or a [builtinIdentityProvider](../resources/builtinidentityprovider.md) in Azure AD.

-For Azure AD B2C, it can retrieve properties and relationships of a [socialIdentityProvider](../resources/socialidentityprovider.md), [openIdConnectIdentityProvider](../resources/openidconnectidentityprovider.md) or an [appleIdentityProvider](../resources/appleidentityprovider.md).
+For Azure AD B2C, it can retrieve properties and relationships of a [socialIdentityProvider](../resources/socialidentityprovider.md) or an[openIdConnectIdentityProvider](../resources/openidconnectidentityprovider.md).

 ## Permissions